smartdevicelink/sdl_evolution/proposals/nnnn-button_subscription_response_from_hmi.md

 ### Storing subscriptions

-SDL should store list of applications that subscribed to certain button.
+SDL should store the list of applications that subscribed to certain button.
 According to proposed API HMI does not know anything about applications that subscribed to button.

 When application1 subscribes to new button, SDL should send `SubscribeButton` request to HMI.